 A high-clearance vehicle with 4WD is also recommended for Potash Road.
 However, like Shafer Canyon Road, a high-clearance AWD SUV should be sufficient.

 Potash Road is extremely rough.
 For sections of this road, the surface is a rough, worn slickrock and when you drive over it, your entire vehicle will vibrate and rattle like crazy.
 I would not want to drive my own vehicle on this road and put this kind of wear and tear on it.
-I recommend driving a rental car and not your own vehicle, if you are concerned about the wear and tear.
+I recommend renting a vehicle for this drive.

 ATV’s and UTV’s are permitted on Potash Road but they are not allowed on national park service lands, so you cannot drive one of these vehicles on Shafer Canyon Road.